DePayFi/documentation/docs/apps/user-authorization.md

 This can only be done once for a single `authorization_code` as a given `authorization_code` will be invalidated once used.

-You will need to restart the authentication flow if a `authorization_code` has been invalidated.
+You will need to restart the authorization flow if a `authorization_code` has been invalidated.

 ### Refresh Access Token